evanx/chronica/README.md

 ---

-In the `systemReport` above, the `disk` is a percentage value, `load` is the current load average, and the `redis` is the current Redis memory usage in megs.
+In the `systemReporter` above, the `disk` is a percentage value, `load` is the current load average, and the `redis` is the current Redis memory usage in megs.

 ### Other documentation